Émile Deutsch de la Meurthe

-Émile Deutsch de la Meurthe (October 22, 1847 in La Villette (Paris) - May 18, 1924 in Quimper), born as Émile Deutsch, was a French industrialist and philanthropist.
+Émile Deutsch de la Meurthe (October 22, 1847 - May 18, 1924) was a French industrialist and philanthropist.

-Family
+Family and early life

 Émile Deutsch de la Meurthe was born as the son of the Jewish businessman Alexandre Deutsch (* 1815 in Lorraine), who set up an oil refinery in Pantin and thus laid the foundation for the future corporate empire. Émile and his brother Henry adopted the name suffix de la Meurthe, in memory of the origin of their ancestors from the Meurthe area.

 Deutsch de la Meurthe was married to Louise, née Halphen († 1914).
 This marriage resulted in four daughters: Marie Henriette Emilie (1879–1973), Yvonne Fanny (1882–1969), Lucie Jeanne (1888–1945) and Fernande Amélie Valentine (1894–1969).

 Career

 From 1877, Deutsch and his brother Henry ran their father's company, which was initially called A. Deutsch et ses Fils and later Les Fils de A. Deutsch.
 They developed an oil company that owned refineries in France, Spain, and Austria-Hungary.
 In 1922, Deutsch de la Meurthe brought his company into a joint venture with Royal Dutch Shell, the newly created company was called Société des Pétroles Jupiter.